20 reasons to live and work in Munich

 San Francisco, New York, London, Los Angeles … Munich?

 Yes, Munich.
 With excellent universities, respected research establishments and a thriving community of tech start-ups and established multinationals, more people are moving to Munich to pursue careers, or find a different pace of life.
-In fact, just this week we opened our brand-new office in Germanys 3rd largest city.
-Located in the city centre right next to the medieval town gate Sendlinger Tor, we are at the heart of a thriving tech city with a rich history.
+Home to our second largest office in Germany's 3rd largest city we are at the heart of a thriving tech hub with a rich history.

 In 2015, the Free State of Bavaria launched the ZD.B (Centre for Digitisation.
 Bavaria) to drive digital transformation.
 Since then, state-backed activities and private enterprise initiatives have attracted businesses such as Accenture, Adobe, Google, Hewlett Packard, Intel, Microsoft, Oracle, Amazon and RedHat to the capital city of Bavaria.

 Here are 20 reasons why talented technology employees are upping sticks to live life Deutsche style.